materialsinnovation/pydem/README.md

 Utilizing a Python-scripted framework for IDEM, the Python Design Exploration Method (pyDEM) implements a fully general IDEM instantiation that allows for the linkage of input variables, objective functions, and levels or mappings.
 A short introduction is covered in the examples section.
 Any additional code or example contributions are welcome.

 # Documentation
-See the pyDEM examples and API.
+See [official documentation](https://materialsinnovation.github.io/pydem) for pyDEM examples, API description and more.